 If you are involved in an accident or experience a serious injury while traveling away from home, an emergency medical evacuation can provide safe transportation to a medical facility.
 Similarly, should you or a traveling companion pass away while on vacation, repatriation benefits can cover the cost of transporting remains home or to the intended place of rest.

 Do I need emergency evacuation and repatriation coverage?

 Unfortunately, accidents can happen to anyone.
 And in instances where you choose to explore remote locations or unfamiliar terrain, a bad incident could have grave consequences.
-According to On Call International (Travelex Insurance Services’ emergency medical and travel assistance provider), medical evacuation costs can average $25,000 within North America, as much as $100,000 from Europe and $250,000 globally, depending on location.
+According to On Call International, medical evacuation costs can average $25,000 within North America, as much as $100,000 from Europe and $250,000 globally, depending on location.
 If something happens while traveling, it’s important to know you have a safety net in place for you and your finances.